Gabriela Sommerfeld: Life

 Sommerfeld pursued her higher education at the Universidad San Francisco de Quito and subsequently obtained a Master of Business Administration (MBA) from the Instituto Tecnológico de Monterrey in Mexico.
-In 2002, Sommerfeld served as President of the Ecuadorian airline Aerogal, which was later integrated into Avianca Ecuador.
-Under her leadership, the company played an active role in the expansion and modernization of Ecuador’s aviation sector.
+In 2002, Sommerfeld was President of the Ecuadorian airline Aerogal, which was later integrated into Avianca Ecuador.
+Under her leadership, the company played an active role in the expansion and modernization of Ecuador's aviation sector.

 In 2016, she headed the Tourism Department of the City of Quito, a position she held during a particularly challenging period marked by a devastating earthquake.
 Although Quito itself was largely spared from destruction, the disaster caused approximately three billion US dollars in damage nationwide and claimed nearly 500 lives.
-Despite the national crisis, Quito remained a vital tourist destination, welcoming around 700,000 visitors in 2015, underscoring the city’s resilience and the strategic importance of tourism for Ecuador’s economy.
+Despite the national crisis, Quito remained a vital tourist destination, welcoming around 700,000 visitors in 2015, underscoring the city's resilience and the strategic importance of tourism for Ecuador's economy.

 In January 2022, Sommerfeld was appointed Chief Executive Officer (CEO) of Equair, a newly launched Ecuadorian airline.
 She led the company during its formative phase alongside Frederik Jacobsen, who was also named to an executive position.
 Prior to this role, she had already held several high-ranking posts within the aviation and hospitality industries.

-By March 2023, Sommerfeld was serving as CEO of a hotel in Quito.
+By March 2023, Sommerfeld was CEO of a hotel in Quito.
 On 23 November 2023, at the Carondelet Palace, she was formally sworn in as Minister of Foreign Affairs and Human Mobility by President Daniel Noboa.
-Her appointment was part of the new administration’s formation, which also included Mishel Mancheno as Legal secretary of the Presidency, Niels Olsen, Arianna Tanca, Ivonne Núñez, Mónica Palencia, and Zaida Rovira among other key cabinet members.
+Her appointment was part of the new administration's formation, which also included Mishel Mancheno as Legal secretary of the Presidency, Niels Olsen, Arianna Tanca, Ivonne Núñez, Mónica Palencia, and Zaida Rovira among other key cabinet members.